synw/persistent_state/README.md

 ### Create the state class

-In *state.dart*  create your state class and map the properties to the persitent store:
+Create your state class and map the properties to the persitent store:

    ```dart
    import 'package:persistent_state/persistent_state.dart';